 SEO is the Key

 Starting a Christian Blog is such a wonderful way to share your love of Jesus with the world.
 Understanding the benefits of SEO and how to research and implement the right keywords will enable you to share His message with the entire world!
-If you are still a bit overwhelmed with the research part or with formatting your posts for SEO optimization, you might want to check out SEO Race to Page One which goes into a lot more detail (with videos) to help you bring it all together.
+If you are still a bit overwhelmed with the research part or with formatting your posts, be sure to watch this video about doing SEO keyword research for blog posts.

 If you are really serious about wanting to start and/or grow your Christian blog ministry, you might want to consider joining the Kingdom Bloggers Membership.
 We are currently being hosted by our Sister site (Girl Bosses Rock), but we have a completely separate FB group for our Christian content creators.
 The Membership provides complete access to all of the blogging courses (current and future courses), as well as the private Facebook group where we have weekly Zoom calls and live training.
 Members are also able to get direct support from me for problem areas or tech support.
 And, all members are able to be a contributing author for the Kingdom Bloggers site.